PiotrJander/sik-achtung-die-kurve/README.md

 BACKLOG
-maybe cache buffer
-test IP v 4 6
-when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time but snake keep moving
+could still test udp worker; but would need to have abstract interface for socket: dependency inversion maybe cache buffer test IP v 4 6 when player inactive for 2 secs, disconnect; can check it periodically; need to log last access time but snake keep moving